derong97/ReadME/Preprocess Kaggle Dataset/README.md

-**Inside Database "readme", create a table and load the data into MySQL**
+**Inside Database "readme" (modify if necessary), create a table and load the data into MySQL**

 ```bash
 mysql -u root readme < ini_Kindle.sql
 ```

+Create a database first, e.g. `readme`.

-Change `readme` to whatever database that you wish to create the table in.
+If you have another database that you wish to create the table in, change `readme` to that name in the command above.

 *Caution: The table `Kindle` inside your database will be dropped and overwritten with new data.*

+You should not get any errors at all.

 <br>